 The Department of Health and Human Services has recommended discretion to its Office for Civil Rights to waive penalties for potential HIPAA violations in an effort to allow providers to use available technology like FaceTime and Skype for telehealth services.
 Read about it here.
 This is an effort to encourage providers to be able to provide services to their patients quickly, without having to worry about strict compliance by existing apps if used in good faith.
 We have transitioned our telehealth services to doxy.me, which is a HIPAA compliant host for video chat sessions.
 We also use Google Voice for phone calls, which is HIPAA compliant from our understanding.
 By scheduling these telehealth sessions, you are giving consent to communicate in these ways.
 If you have any concerns at all, please reach out to us.

 This is a difficult time for all small businesses in the U.S. right now, and we're no different.
 We're working super hard to keep providing you with the absolute best in Traditional Chinese Medicine care that we can, to as many as we can.
 We understand that this has put a financial, emotional, and physical strain on everyone, and we do so very much appreciate your continued support, financial or otherwise.
 All of our donations are earmarked for scholarship arrangements for patients who can't currently afford to continue their treatments.
 Please keep an eye on our social media pages to find out when the next round of scholarship(s) open.
 Applications are always open, and will be included in the next application period.
-To apply for a scholarship-based course of treatment, please email us and tell us a little bit about yourself, your situation, and what you'd like to arrange a trade in exchange for one of our services.
+To apply for a scholarship-based course of treatment, please email us and tell us a little bit about yourself, your situation, and what you'd like treatment for.